 The role of the Board is to govern the school in accordance with Acts of Parliament and the School Charter.
 The Board works together with the School Principal and staff to develop school policies.
 Elections are held every three years.
 Board of Trustee meetings are held monthly and are public meetings.
 Dates of the scheduled meetings are advertised in the school newsletters.
-Board Policies and Information is available in a folder held in the School Office.
+Board policies and information are available in a folder held in the School Office.

 P.T.A (Parent Teacher Association)

 Each class has a stationery list appropriate to its needs.
-These can be purchased from local shops at the beginning of each year or on enrolling your child.
-If you call ahead or visit Sunnynook Paper Plus at the start of the year, they provide pre-assembled baskets containing all the required items per class to make it easier for parents.
+Items can be purchased from local shops at the beginning of each year or on enrolling your child.
+If you call ahead or visit Sunnynook Paper Plus at the start of the year, they provide pre-assembled packs containing all the required items per class, to make it easier for parents.

 Please make all payments to our school account number 12-3109-0012383-00.
 It’s important to use your eldest child’s name and customer number as reference.